krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 Few such relationships exist outside domains governed by strict conservation laws, and in a deep sense, the proofs of Little's Law give us a template for *discovering* such conservation laws in a new domain.

 Little’s Law is thus a rare find—an intuitive, rigorously provable mathematical relationship among key system properties that applies across linear, non-linear, stochastic, deterministic, complex, and even some chaotic systems under some very weak assumptions.

 In their majestic textbook [@hopp2000], Hopp & Spearman liken Little’s Law to _F = m·a_
 for factory physics—a foundational constraint that helped move manufacturing from art toward science.

-We take the view that, with the generalizations developed since its early use in those domains, Little’s Law deserves the same status on a much broader scale.
+We take the view that, with the generalizations developed since its early use in those domains, Little’s Law deserves the same status on a much grander scale.

-In software product development and engineering, it has the potential to serve as one of the foundational laws of operations—helping move the field from a collection of intuitive practices unmoored from provable theory to a science grounded in data, constraint, and measurement.
+In software product development and engineering, it has the potential to serve as one of the foundational laws of operations—helping move the field from a collection of intuitive practices to a physical and economic science, grounded in provable theory, data, constraint, and measurement.

 Doing so requires us to go beyond the interpretations of Little’s Law found in Lean manufacturing and embrace a more general framing—one that reflects the nature of